GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 State | Say
 {:.example-table}

-Poor: During the telephone conversation, Mr. Doe identified himself and requested the realtor provide him information concerning the assets for sale.
+> **Poor:** During the telephone conversation, Mr. Doe identified himself and requested the realtor provide him information concerning the assets for sale.<br>

-Better: During the call, Mr. Doe identified himself and asked the realtor to give him information on the assets for sale.
+> **Better:** During the call, Mr. Doe identified himself and asked the realtor to give him information on the assets for sale.

-Poor: I am responding to your correspondence of November 29, 2002.
+> **Poor:** I am responding to your correspondence of November 29, 2002.<br>
-Better: I am responding to your letter of November 29, 2002.
+> **Better:** I am responding to your letter of November 29, 2002.

-Using strong verbs.
+### Using strong verbs.

 The more we use verbs in place of noun phrases, the clearer and less wordy our writing becomes.

 Don't say | Say
 --------- | ---